zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-3.md

 and their existence is purely for organizational purposes.
 Whether the tests are actually run is controlled by `Test::When` module.

-Last but not least, we have the `key` file that will contain our API key.
-This way, we don't hardcode it into any one test, it's more obvious that this sort of data is present in our codebase, and if we know where to go if we have to replace it (even if we add multiple files that need the key).
+Last but not least, we have the `key` file containing our API key.
+This way, we don't hardcode it into any one test, it's more obvious that this sort of data is present in our codebase, and we know where to go if we have to replace it (even if we add multiple files that need the key).
 Depending on the service you are using, you may choose to make the key entirely private and ask the installer to enter their own key.
-Some services offer tester keys or sandboxed services precisely for the purposes of users running tests.
+Some services offer tester keys or sandboxed endpoints precisely for the purposes of users running tests.

 The `01-use.t` and `author/01-meta.t` tests are rather unspectacular.